Herbert Sigüenza

 Herbert Siguenza (born January 26, 1959) is an American actor, writer, visual artist, and performer based in California.
-He is best known for co-founding the theater performance group Culture Clash, which is still active since its founding in 1984, more than thirty years later.
+He is best known for co-founding the theater performance group Culture Clash, which was founded in 1984 and is still active.
 He is currently the playwright-in-residence at the San Diego Rep and has continued to pursue many solo ventures in addition to his group work.

 Early life

-Sigüenza was born in San Francisco, California on January 23, 1959.
-He is of Salvadoran descent and spent a portion of his life living in El Salvador with his family before returning to California as a teenager due to civil unrest taking place in the country at the time.
-Upon his return, he attended the California College of Art and Crafts as a first-generation student and received a BFA in printmaking.
+Sigüenza was born in San Francisco, California on January 26, 1959.
+He is of Salvadoran descent and spent a portion of his life in El Salvador with his family before returning to California as a teenager to flee the civil unrest taking place in El Salvador.
+Upon his return, he attended Balboa High School and the California College of Art and Crafts where, a first-generation college student, he received a BFA in printmaking.
 At this point, the theater was not something that he knew he had an interest in pursuing.